Gaumont St. Peter Port

 No one has favorited this theater yet

+Located in St. Peter Port on the Channel Island of Guernsey.
 Originally opened in 1876 as a live theatre, known as St. Julian’s Theatre, it was designed by architect William Robillard.
-It began screening films around 1913 and was taken over by the British owned Albany Ward circuit in 1915 and they began cine-variety shows.
+It began screening films around 1913 and was taken over by the British owned Albany Ward Circuit in 1915 and they began cine-variety shows.
 Taken over by Provincial Cinematograph Theatres(PCT), they were taken over by Gaumont British Theatres in 1929.

 It was closed in 1930 for a complete internal reconstruction to the plans of architects William Edward Trent and Ernest F. Tulley, re-opening on 30th June 1930 as the Gaumont Palace.
 There were 570 seats in the stalls and 188 seats in the balcony.
 It was re-named Gaumont in 1937.